slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

 Editing the Snakefile
 ---------------------

 You can use any text editor to edit snakemake code found in the Snakefile, which is just a mix of python code and yaml-like directives.
-I personnally use `VS Code<https://code.visualstudio.com>`_ with the `Snakemake language extension <https://marketplace.visualstudio.com/items?itemName=Snakemake.snakemake-lang>`_, whereas snakemake creators recommend using the `Atom editor <https://atom.io>`_.
+I personally use `VS Code <https://code.visualstudio.com>`_ with the `Snakemake language extension <https://marketplace.visualstudio.com/items?itemName=Snakemake.snakemake-lang>`_, whereas snakemake creators recommend using the `Atom editor <https://atom.io>`_.
 You can also use any IDE with python code highlighting such as Jupyterlab.

 Let's now take a look at the Snakefile: